 To buy: amazon.com, $20

-T+L’s deputy digital editor Nina Ruggiero always fills a small pouch with everything she’ll need to easily access mid-flight and tucks it into the seatback pocket when she boards so she doesn’t have to keep retrieving his bag from the overhead storage bin.
-Etsy seller Pamela Barksy’s quirky designs are a favorite of her’s.
-“Her travel pouches come with a punch of personality,” she said.
-“It’s ideal for saying what you need to say to the passenger sitting next to you without actually having to speak at all.”
+Fill a small pouch with everything you'll need to easily access mid-flight and tuck it into the seatback pocket when you board so you don't have to keep retrieving your bag from the overhead storage bin.
+Etsy seller Pamela Barksy’s quirky designs are a favorite.

 To buy: etsy.com, $17